Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: End-to-End TSN Orchestration using LLMs

 \subsection{OMNeT++ Configuration File Generation}

 Schedulability analysis provides the NC-based WCD analysis of the TSN flows in the network, which informs the theoretical upper bounds of delay and jitter.
 However, to achieve a complete performance evaluation of the network, simulation-based evaluation is also required.
 In traditional approaches, OMNeT++ based performance evaluations can be conducted in parallel with schedulability analysis.
 We need the network configuration, traffic types, and the priorities of the flows to perform simulation-based evaluation.
 OMNeT++ configuration files are typically generated using custom Python scripts or manually written by simulation developers.
 Creating OMNeT++ configuration files manually for very large and complex networks is tedious and error-prone. \textit{Therefore, in this stage, the LLM model generates the OMNeT++ configuration files for validation and performance evaluation.
 More specifically, we are interested in the \textit{.ned} and \textit{.ini} files of OMNeT++, which the model should provide without manual intervention.
 These files should be generated with the appropriate syntax and structure, which can be learned by the model during training.
-The model can also perform self-checks to evaluate syntax errors in the generated OMNeT++ files.
-Automating this process lowers the entry barrier for non-experts and reduces human error, while still relying on traditional OMNeT++ models to perform the actual simulation and validation.}
+The model can also perform self-checks to evaluate syntax errors in the generated OMNeT++ files.}